dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 Only the infrastructure teams are supposed to interact with `core cluster` directly - while the application developers are supposed to only care about getting their workload running on the `app cluster`s.
 The design is visualized in Figure X.

 ## 10.1.
-Technologies and tools used in this implementation
+Technologies and tools used

 **Amazon Web Services**
 AWS was chosen as the cloud provider for a simple managed cloud database.
 AWS is one of the officially supported providers for Crossplane [[s]](https://crossplane.io/docs/v1.10/reference/configure.html).
 Both Azure or GCP would be a would be a potential alternatives to AWS in this implementation.